 - decide if and what action is warranted and take that action within a reasonable time

 - improve procedures so that the same problems do not occur again.

 Examples of some complaints we have considered

-Mr M complained that a council did not take account of the potential effect on his property when it gave planning approval for seven houses to be built on an adjacent site.
+Mr M complained that a council did not take account of the potential effect on his property when it gave planning approval for houses to be built nearby.
 There was a known history of flooding around the site and parts of his land became flooded after the development was complete.
 Following consultation with the Environment Agency, the council had required the new houses to be built to a minimum floor level so they would not flood.
 This involved raising the site level.
 But the council and the Environment Agency did not communicate effectively and the Ombudsman saw no evidence that either had given any thought to the impact of the development on the neighbouring land – in terms of increased flood risk.
 We decided there was fault by both the council and the Environment Agency.
-In line with our recommendations, the two parties jointly funded a full flood risk assessment to see if the complainants’ property was now more vulnerable to flooding than before the development and, if so, they agreed to pay for works to alleviate that additional risk.
+In line with our recommendations, the two parties agreed to jointly fund a full flood risk assessment to see if the complainants’ property was now more vulnerable to flooding than before the development and, if so, to pay for works to alleviate that additional risk.
 The council also paid the complainants £500 and the Environment Agency paid £250 for the anxiety and their time and trouble in pursuing the complaint.